scikit-learn-contrib/scikit-learn-contrib/workflow.md

 # scikit-learn vs. scikit-learn-contrib

 In scikit-learn, we are pretty selective on the algorithms we include: notoriety (number of citations), general usefulness, no external dependencies.
 See scikit-learn's [FAQ](http://scikit-learn.org/stable/faq.html) for more details.
-In contrast, these conditions are not necessary for inclusion in scikit-learn-contrib (although we do have a few technical requirements, see below). scikit-learn-contrib is the ideal choice for cutting-edge algorithms (e.g., the latest ICML or NIPS paper), niche algorithms, library wrappers.
+In contrast, these conditions are not necessary for inclusion in scikit-learn-contrib (although we do have a few technical requirements, see below). scikit-learn-contrib is the ideal choice for cutting-edge algorithms (e.g., the latest ICML or NIPS paper), domain-specific algorithms, library wrappers.

 In addition, pull-requests on scikit-learn tend to take from a few weeks to a few months to review.
 In constrat, if the requirements below are satisfied, projects are expected to be accepted to scikit-learn-contrib within a few days.